- Human CD8 T cells are purified from PBMCs of healthy blood donors sourced from a world-renowned blood center

 Leukapheresis was performed on verified healthy donors at a world-renowned blood center to obtain PBMCs.
 PBMCs were carefully washed to remove excess buffers according to iQ Biosciences’ standard operating procedures to obtain clean and healthy PBMCs.

-To purify our human CD8 T cells, PBMCs were incubated with antibodies against CD4 T cells, B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes, and subsequently run through a magnetic column.
-Cells labeled with the antibodies were bound to the column, while unlabeled cells, the CD8 T cells, passed through.
+To enrich for CD8 T cells by the negative isolation method, PBMCs were incubated with antibodies against CD4 T cells, B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes, and subsequently subjected to a magnet.
+Cells labeled with the antibodies bound to the magnet through the test tube wall, while unlabeled cells, the CD8 T cells, were decanted into a fresh tube to obtain the enriched population.

 A small aliquot of cells was tested for post-sort purity by flow cytometry analysis.
 Purity of CD8 T cells, as defined by CD8 expression, was > 95% (Figure 1).

 Figure 1.
-Purity of CD8 T cells after selection by negative isolation using magnetic column separation from PBMCs.
-In this representation, human PBMCs were incubated with antibodies against CD4 T cells, B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes and passed through a magnetic column to obtain CD8 T cells by negative selection.
+Purity of CD8 T cells after negative magnetic isolation from PBMCs.
+In this representation, human PBMCs were incubated with antibodies against CD4 T cells, B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes and subjected to negative magnetic isolation to obtain untouched CD8 T cells.
 A small aliquot was taken after selection to evaluate post-sort purity (right).
 Percent of CD8+ cells in PBMCs is also shown (left).

 Cryopreservation and storage